CloudyZ524/web102_prework/README.md

-# WEB102 Prework - 🐙*Sea Monster Crowdfunding*🌊🐚
+# WEB102 Prework - *Sea Monster Crowdfunding*

 Submitted by: **Chunyun Zhang**

-**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+🌊 **Sea Monster Crowdfunding** 🐚 is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **8** hours spent in total